Rethink Mental Illness Helpful Friends - Spennymoor

 View on map

-We meet second, third and fourth Monday of every month, from 2.00pm until 4.00pm, excluding bank holidays.
+We meet every Monday from 2.00pm until 4.00pm, excluding bank holidays.

 Group Coordinator: Claire